geudde/attic-chest/pages/13.reference/01.porden/docs.md

 More keenly strain'd to catch the latest light,
 And when it fled, with grief and fear opprest,
 She droop'd, and hope forsook her aching breast.
-" Alas!" she thought, " in that bright point, the skies " And cheerful day for ever fled mine eyes;
+Alas!she thought, in that bright point, the skies
-" I go a living victim to the tomb, 90
+And cheerful day for ever fled mine eyes;

-" Where shapes terrific haunt congenial gloom;
+I go a living victim to the tomb, 90

-" Far from those scenes which memory turns to trace,
+Where shapes terrific haunt congenial gloom;
-" Each well known spot, each ' dear familiar face/
+Far from those scenes which memory turns to trace, Each well known spot, each ' dear familiar face/
-" From love, from Henry," — then with look askance
+From love, from Henry,— then with look askance
 She casts upon the guide an anxious glance,
 Then on the aerial monarch, to descry,
 And diaw fresh hope from that which lit his eye;